Baseline Water Stress

 Calculation:

-Temporal accumulation: Long-term annual average from 2008 to 2014
+Temporal accumulation: Long-term annual average from 2008 to 2020

-Spatial unit: Sub-basin
+Spatial unit: Basin

 The calculation method of the \(BWS\) is updated with each version of AQUEDUCT, and here we followed the definition of the latest version, version 4.0.
+However, due to differences in the simulation settings of the underlying global water cycle model, the approach used to smooth water resources and water demand differs from that employed by AQUEDUCT.

 where \(\overline{WW}_{m,b}\) is the long-term mean monthly human water demand in month \(m\) and \(\overline{WA}_{m,b}\) is the long-term mean monthly water availability of spatial unit \(b\) in month \(m\).
 The \(\overline{WA}_{m,b}\) includes renewable freshwater resources and desalinated water produced.